ale-fuentes-ar/api-rest-cloud-lab-2024/README.md

 These variables like `${PGHOST}` are created as 'environment var' in the IDE used, the names of these variables are the same that `Railway` shows us after creating a `Postgresql` resource.

-> ✒️ OBS. the first execution the `ddl-auto` need set how `create`, because need create our tables, after first run, change configuration to `validate` for the data has persistence in the next restart system.
+> ✒️ OBS.
+In the first execution the `ddl-auto` needs to set how `create`, because need to create our tables, after the first run, change the configuration to `validate` for the data to have persistence in the next restart system.

 #### 1º modification : Prepare `build.gradle`

-In this file, add section `tasks.jar`:
+In this file, add the section `tasks.jar`:

 ```gradle
 tasks.jar {